 So, if you have been wondering ‘how many newborn cloth diapers I need to start with,’ a sample calculation could look like this:

 (The number of diapers per day x The number of days between washes) + Extras

 (12 diapers x 2) + 12 (for emergencies) = Around 36 diapers

 Thirty-six cloth diapers are a decent-sized stock, to begin with.
 Remember, the baby will outgrow the size quickly.
 If you can speed up your laundry, you can survive with a lesser count.
 Anyhow, we’d recommend not going below 30.

 How long will a cloth diaper last before I need to replace it?

 It depends on the kind of cloth diaper you purchase and the kind of wear and tears they endure.

 Always buy high-quality diapers.
 A high-quality diaper that is made of durable fabric and good stitching will last longer.

-The wear and tear depends on how often a diaper is used (and subsequently washed).
+The wear and tear depending on how often a diaper is used (and subsequently washed).
 So, if you have a large stock, the wear and tear will be less.
 A cloth diaper’s life increases when the washing decreases!